JL0515-440/Home_Lab_Project/README.md

 Once we have all the OS already created and configurated we need to stablish a NAT Network that would allow us to work with both VMs together.

-## Stablishing the NAT Network
+# Stablishing the NAT Network

 **THIS STEP IS HIGHLY IMPORTANT BECAUSE WITHOUT THE CREATION OF OUR OWN NAT NETWORK WE COULD AFFECT ANY OTHER EXTERNAL MACHINE AND THAT WOULD INVOLVE A MAJOR ISSUE ON OUR HOME LAB.
-AS WELL AS A POTENTIAL LEGAL RISK IF WE DO NOT SECURE THIS**
+AS WELL AS A POTENTIAL LEGAL RISK IF WE DO NOT CREATE THE NAT NETWORK**
+(There are different types of methods to avoid this inconvenient, if you want to take a look I suggest to start a chat with any AI and it will tell you the best ways to avoid this inconvenient.)

 We go to "Tools" all the way in the left top, and then we select the option called "Network".
 After that we go to "Nat Network" and then we create a new Nat Network you can call it whichever name you find more attractive to you.